Skill-Nav: Enhanced Navigation with Versatile Quadrupedal Locomotion via Waypoint Interface: Introduction

 \section{Introduction}

-Robots increasingly fulfill crucial roles in various tasks, such as planetary exploration and complex manipulation \cite{arm2023scientific, 2022cerberus, qu2025spatialvla, song2025hume}.
+Artificial Intelligence (AI) algorithms, represented by deep learning, have made outstanding advances in various domains like computer vision \cite{jiang2018deep, gao2015learning, tao2006human, han2015two, tao2008bayesian}.
+Robots with AI also increasingly fulfill crucial roles in various tasks, such as planetary exploration and complex manipulation \cite{arm2023scientific, 2022cerberus, qu2025spatialvla, song2025hume,an2025aiflowperspectivesscenarios, wang2025more}.
 Quadrupedal robots offer unparalleled flexibility and the capability to navigate challenging terrains.
 Fundamental to their interaction with the real world are advanced locomotion and navigation systems.
 In terms of locomotion, Model Predictive Control (MPC)-based methods \cite{2018MPC2} model environmental dynamics to achieve precise control.
 Reinforcement Learning (RL)-based methods \cite{2020challengingterrain, 2021rma, 2022inthewild, 2022leggedgym}, trained in simulated environments like Isaac Gym \cite{isaacgym}, utilize curriculum learning \cite{bengio2009curriculum} and domain randomization to enhance robustness and versatility.
 However, most locomotion policies that track velocity commands face significant tracking errors, which undermine their suitability for navigation tasks.
 Existing navigation approaches often use a hierarchical architecture where a high-level planner generates guidance signals based on environmental information like maps \cite{2024viplanner, vinl, efficientsafenav, barkour, xu2024optimal}.
 While some studies \cite{ topnav, coupling, karnan2023sterling, 2021learningembeddings} have incorporated robot feedback to aid navigation, the integration of a versatile locomotion policy with a general planner remains largely unexplored.

 Recent learning-based policies have equipped quadrupedal robots with the capabilities to execute extreme locomotion and obstacle avoidance \cite{extreme, robotparkour, 2024High-Obstacle, agilebufsafe}.
 However, integrating these capabilities into navigation systems remains a huge challenge.
 As identified in \cite{wheeled-legged}, conventional navigation planners that rely on velocity commands often suffer from tracking errors in the low-level controller.
 Fully learning-based approaches \cite{barkour, Anymalparkour} have developed locomotion-specific high-level policies but encounter limitations in generalization.
 We highlight that using waypoints as an interface offers substantial benefits over velocity commands for bridging the low-level controller with the high-level planner.
 Firstly, a waypoint-guided locomotion policy facilitates diverse autonomous gaits and reduces dependence on detailed planning.
 Secondly, waypoints provide sparse, easily generated signals that are more adaptable for a variety of high-level planners.
 With precise location data, the high-level planner can deliver accurate waypoint instructions, while the low-level controller, guided by waypoints, is less susceptible to the tracking errors that trouble velocity-guided controller.